livetracking/docu/docs/Querying-Data.md

 ## [GET] /query

 The example below uses the HTTP API to query the same database that you encountered in [Writing Data](Writing-Data).

+The user `public` with password `livetracking` always has read access to all data.

 ```
-curl -u "test:test1234" -G 'https://output.livetracking.io/query?db=test' \
+curl -u "public:livetracking" -G 'https://your-domain.local/query?db=test' \
   --data-urlencode 'q=SELECT * FROM samples'
 ```